gokulsg/sentimental_analysis/README.md

 # sentimental_analysis
-This repository contains code and documentations for sentimental analysis of movie data
+This repository contains code and documentation for sentimental analysis based on user reviews.